A sophisticated WiFi auditing library for ESP32 microcontrollers

 AutoEnterpriseHunter | Automatic enterprise network targeting |

-SerialStreaming | Real-time packet streaming over USB |
+SerialStreaming | Real-time packet streaming |

 StressTest | Performance and memory testing |